Samael-TLB/Sonabyss-website/README.md

 and dependencies are simple and intuitive.
 The website has been designed using html, css, php and javascript only.</p>
 <p>The website is integrated with user registration and management.
 It also has vote polling capabilities.</p>
-<p>All in all the website is a complete product and can used as such.</p>
+<p>All in all the website is a complete product and can used as such for rapid development and serving.</p>